ACTIVITIES FOR CHILDREN AND YOUNGER FAIR VISITORS 2019

-There is a lot for younger visitors to see and participate in at the show.
-With many attractions, demonstrations and have-a-go activities, children will have a fun, learning experience over the two days.
+We have so much at the show for our younger visitors to see and participate in.
+With many attractions, demonstrations and have-a-go activities, children will have a fun learning experience over the two days and will take home lots of special memories.
 Below are just some of the attractions at the show this year.

 DISPLAYS & DEMONSTRATIONS EACH DAY